cthoyt/cthoyt.github.io/_posts/2021-04-06-state-of-kgems.md

 (GNNs).
 Further, there are lots of quantitative data such as chemical-enzyme IC50s, chemical-receptor EC50s, GWAS *p*-values, etc. that all have widely different scales and dynamic ranges that are difficult to simultaneously incorporate in any of these methods in a meaningful way.

+### Willkommen in der Zukunft (The Future)

+Random parting thoughts:

+Biomedical knowledge graph benchmarks are consistently topping out around 5 million edges.
+If I had to guess, that's because that's the number where if you go higher, you have to start using some packages that are not meant for users like Amazon's DGL or PyTorch's BigGraph.
+If we're ever going to go from drug repositioning, where there are on the scale of only thousands of chemicals versus hundreds of proven targets to billions (or more if you want to get fancy with virtual screening) chemicals across potentially the whole genome of ~20K protein coding genes, the products of other non-protein-coding genes, and other stuff floating around in and around the cell.

+Negative knowledge should be emphasized.
+Formats like the [Biological Expression Language (BEL)](https://biological-expression-language.github.io/) should support its curation, natural language processing systems and tools like [INDRA](https://github.com/sorgerlab/indra) should start extracting in bulk, and the concept of the open world assumption, local closed world assumption, and closed world assumption need to be ammended to better reflect the reality that we know some negative knowledge, but it's distributed across different relations in different densities.

+Genes, RNAs, and proteins are not the same!
+Even worse, they can have several variants due to differential splicing and they can have all sorts of pre- and post-translational modifications.
+BEL and related formats like BioPAX can represent these, but the knowledge graph approach to biology tends to throw this away completely.
+On the other hand, high granular information on this level of specificity is likely too low to make dense knowledge graphs over which typical tasks like link prediction can be successful.
+This motivates a greater focus on modeling the hierarchies of information (a task at which INDRA excels) to generate knowledge graphs that balance these competing qualities.

+The entire semantic infrastructure for building knowledge graphs is improving (I'd like to say in some small part due to the tools I've build) that enables mappings between entities, such as [Inspector Javert's Xref database]() and the new [SSSOM format](https://github.com/mapping-commons/SSSOM) to make mapping data more standardized.